utdata/rwd-mastery-assignments/tableau-tutorials/README.md

 ## Optional: Watch an explained data exploration

-This [Getting Started](https://www.tableau.com/learn/tutorials/on-demand/getting-started?product=tableau_desktop%2Btableau_prep&version=tableau_desktop_2019_2%2Btableau_prep_2019_2_1&topic=getting_started) overview lesson is just one of many free [Tableau training videos](https://www.tableau.com/learn/training) that you might find useful because it walks through a lot of different steps in one video.
+While this part isn't mandatory, you might benefit from watching this [Getting Started](https://www.tableau.com/learn/tutorials/on-demand/getting-started?product=tableau_desktop%2Btableau_prep&version=tableau_desktop_2019_2%2Btableau_prep_2019_2_1&topic=getting_started) overview lesson that you might find useful because it walks through a lot of different steps in one video.
 I recommend watching it more to see more what Tableau can do instead of using it to learn every step.
 It's 25 minutes long.
 You do NOT have to turn in anything about this video.

-You might peruse the [other videos titles](https://www.tableau.com/learn/training)  so you know what is there in case you want to come back later for help on a specific thing.
+This is just one of many free [Tableau training videos](https://www.tableau.com/learn/training)

 ## Do this tutorial

 Work through all eight steps of the [Get Started with Tableau Desktop](https://onlinehelp.tableau.com/current/guides/get-started-tutorial/en-us/get-started-tutorial-connect.htm) tutorial.
 Make sure you read all the "Learn More" dropdowns as you go through the lesson.

-At the end of the tutorial, you'll publish to Tableau Public and turn in the resulting URL into Canvas.
+At the end of the tutorial, you'll publish your interactive to Tableau Public.
+Please turn in that resulting URL into the Canvas assignment.